Lauren Daigle’s Christmas Cheer Doesn’t Pause for a Pandemic

 Four years later, Behold still “represents the nostalgia of what I was raised on,” she told CT.
 “That goes to the core of who I am as a creative.”

-She’ll be singing songs from the album as well as hits like “You Say” during an upcoming BYUtv special, Christmas Under the Stars.
+She’ll be singing songs from the album as well as hits like “You Say” during an upcoming BYUtv special, Christmas Under the Stars, premiering on December 6.
 During a year when many people will be apart from loved ones, Daigle is excited to be able to share the kinds of classic songs that make the holidays special for her, celebrating in her native Lake Charles.

 “I love the way it feels and the nostalgia that it brings for so many people,” she said.
 “Just to be part of bringing that into people’s homes over the Christmas season, it means so much.”